Coreball/ScheduleStacker/README.md

 # ScheduleStacker

 ScheduleStacker is tool designed for finding permutations of courses to aid in registration.
-It is a remake of a tool that I used last year, MasterScheduler.
+It's a remake of a tool that I created last year, MasterScheduler.

-# Progress so Far

-None, lol
+I would love to give more information but there's really nothing to be said before significant progress is made.
+Also I can't think of anything.